JonaRhood/BookBuddy/README.md

 # Install dependencies
 npm install

+# Build the production version of the app
+npx next build

-# Run the development server and follow the instructions displayed in the terminal
+# Start the production server
-npm run dev
+npx next start
 ```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>